 - Bleached coconut oil is not a chemical process, but it is one that removes the impurities.
 During the bleaching process, the oil heated to a high temperature in order to destroy the germs or fungal spores.
 Coconut oil is able to stay on the shelf longer because the bleaching process destroys the unsaturated fatty acids that are left in the oil.

 - Virgin coconut oil has no industry standard.
 Therefore, any company can use the label for their product.
 This is why the reputation of the company producing virgin coconut oil is important.
 For the purpose today these trials, virgin coconut oil was used.

-Coconut oil has a high amount of saturated fatty acids, therefore, it is classified in the same category of other fatty acids such as palm oil, butter, and animal fats.
+Coconut oil has a high amount of saturated fatty acids, therefore, it is classified in the same category as other fatty acids such as palm oil, butter, and animal fats.

 Medium-chain fatty acids are absorbed in the portal vein.
 Medium-chain fatty acids are water-soluble, therefore, they are able to be absorbed faster in the small intestine.

 In these studies, all of the experiments were done on humans.
-The study included the consumptions of edible coconut, coconut oil, coconut milk, and coconut cream.
+The study included the consumption of edible coconut, coconut oil, coconut milk, and coconut cream.

 The studies were done on people who consume large amounts of coconut.
-The countries that were included was the Philippines, Sri Lanka, Polynesia, and Melanesia.
+The countries that were included were the Philippines, Sri Lanka, Polynesia, and Melanesia.

 There was a low incidence of cardiovascular disease among the people of these countries that consumed coconut.
 It was also noted that some of the populations consume a diet that is low in sugar and high in fiber, as well as consuming coconut.

 Coconut Extra Virgin Oil Increases HDL and Decreases Waist Circumference

 According to a study that was performed on people presenting with coronary artery disease, angina, hypertension, and elevated cholesterol.